numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 another using ``arr.astype(new_dtype, casting="unsafe")``, or during execution of ufuncs with different types (such as adding integer and floating point numbers).

-Casting tables determine whether casting is possible or not.
+Casting tables determine whether it is possible to cast from one specific type to another.
-However, these cannot handle the parametric dtypes such as strings.
+However, generic casting rules cannot handle the parametric dtypes such as strings.
 The logic for parametric datatypes is defined mainly in ``PyArray_CanCastTo`` and currently cannot be customized for user defined datatypes.